This page is referenced by:

 Once you've read the course syllabus, take some time to look over the materials on this page.
 It's best to use a laptop or desktop computer to view course resources such as this online e-textbook as well as the Brock University Sakai learning management system.
 You can also view Sakai or this e-textbook on a smartphone or tablet.
 If that helps you keep up with the course, great!
 Keeping up is important.
 Just be aware that a larger screen and keyboard will help you to be able to make the best use of your time and the resources we provide.

 When you go into Sakai you will notice a series of tool icons on the left-hand side of the screen.
 The YouTube video below is Prof. Samson's guide to getting started in Sakai.
 You can also find a link to this video in the Overview page in Sakai.
 The guide will help you navigate between the various components of the course that are not part of this online textbook.
 The Sakai learning management site gives you access to quizzes, assignments, a messaging system, a calendar, etc. We will make more of these options and tools available as the course progresses.
-Please familiarize yourself with Sakai in the first week of the course (the Week starting on Wednesday, Sept.
-9, 2020), but be aware that more and more Sakai resources will become available as the weeks of the course progress.
+Please familiarize yourself with Sakai in the first week of the course (the Week starting on the first day of classes: Wednesday, Sept.
+8, 2021), but be aware that more and more Sakai resources will become available as the weeks of the course progress.

 For you to succeed in this course - and indeed for the course to succeed for all of you - we will all have to progress through the course on the same weekly schedule.
 A common schedule allows all of you to respond to one another in the weekly Forums.
-Therefore, while you can work mostly at your own pace within each course week (Wednesday through the following Tuesday), you will have to make sure that you complete each week's learning activities within the scheduled time.
+Therefore, while you can work mostly at your own pace within each course week, you will have to make sure that you complete each week's learning activities within the scheduled time.
 This is especially important for the Forums.
 Please plan your time well!
-The syllabus has all the details.
+The Course Overview (aka "Home" on the dropdown menu) and Syllabus has the main details.
 The Calendar in Sakai is there to help remind you of activities and deadlines (note that the Calendar in Sakai will only be available starting in the second or third week of the course, and it will be updated from time to time -- so check back on the Calendar as well as other resources on a regular basis).

-Note: Unless we tell you otherwise, each course "week" will start on Wednesday and finish on the following Tuesday!!!
+Note: Unless we tell you otherwise, each course week will start on Mondays and finish on the Friday of that week.
+This is the time in which you have to complete each weekly Lesson and its Forum discussion contributions.

 We strive to keep the structure of each Lesson the same, so that you know what to expect from week to week.
 With very few exceptions (such as this "Getting started" entry) each Lesson will include these headings: